Justice00000/HTML-CSS-Contest/README.md

 ## Website for university alumni

+This is a website for university alumni that will let students check upcoming events which include campus events and professional development.

 -Built with HTML and CSS

+Website consists of:

+- Home/Landing Page which describes the website(aims and objectives)

+- Events with all necessary information.

+- About section displays information about each member with technical expertise.

+- Contact section with a form for students to reserve slots for events they want to participate in.

 Users should be able to:

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links

 - View the optimal layout for the content depending on their device's screen size

 - See hover states for all interactive elements on the page
+- Reserve

 ### Screenshot